 Police Duties May Include

 Attending calls to assist the public, preparing crime reports and other related paperwork, taking statements and making enquiries into crimes and offenses, conducting searches and making arrests, attending court and giving evidence, attending accidents and fires, giving presentations at schools, and other events and other duties as required.

 The Greater Sudbury Police Service seeks and recruits people from all walks of life.
 We take great pride in the diversity of our members both sworn and civilian.
 Our Service consists of men and women with roots from various parts of the world including Europe, the Caribbean, the Middle East, South East Asia, and Canada's First Nations People.
 As an organization, we speak over a dozen different languages.

 Greater Sudbury Police Service 190 Brady Street Sudbury, Ontario P3E 1C7

 Note: All resumes are kept on file for a period of one year.

-Appropriate accomodations will be provided upon request througout the hiring process in accordance with the Greater Sudbury Police Services Employment Accomodation Policy and the Accessibility for Ontarians with Disabilities Act (AODA).
+Appropriate accommodations will be provided upon request throughout the hiring process in accordance with the Greater Sudbury Police Services Employment Accommodation Policy and the Accessibility for Ontarians with Disabilities Act (AODA).